Mainframe-Renewal-Project/sear-docs/index.md

 ## Architecture

 {: .warning }
-> _Just because a **Programming Language Exploiter** is shown on this architecture diagram does not mean that there is or will be an interface created, maintained, and distributed by the SEAR team for that programming language.
-The interfaces currently maintained and distributed by the SEAR team can be found [in the interfaces page](./interfaces/)._
+> _Just because a **Programming Language Exploiter** is shown on this architecture diagram does not mean that there is or will be an interface created, maintained, and distributed by the Mainframe Renewal Project for that programming language.
+The interfaces currently maintained and distributed by the MRP can be found [in the interfaces page](./interfaces/)._

 &nbsp;